GoogleCloudPlatform/Kbatch/samples/imageprocess/README.md

 ### Set up

-To run this job, it's necessary to enable Filestore when creating the cluster.
+1. Ensure you have created a Filestore instance in this project.
-1. Run the `sample/apply-config.sh` script.
+2. Run the `sample/apply-config.sh` script.
 It sets up default resources, which are needed for this sample job.
-2. Ensure you have created a Filestore instance in this project with a fileshare name of `vol1`.
-2. Run `apply-extra-config.sh` and type "y" when asked if you want to enable user to run as root.
+Type "y" when asked if you want to enable user to run as root.
 Script apply-extra-config.sh sets up the persistent volume resources and storage permissions.
+3. Update ksub config to use the persistent volume claim created in step 2.
+PVC_NAME is the name of PVC created in step 2.
+./ksub --config --add-volume fs-volume --volume-source PersistentVolumeClaim --params claimName:[PVC_NAME] --params readOnly:false
-3. Run `copy-input.sh` script to copy the provided input image (cloud.png) to the persistent volume.
+4. Run `copy-input.sh` script to copy the provided input image (cloud.png) to the persistent volume.
 This image is the input file of this job.

 ### Running using ksub

-First, ~/.ksubrc must be edited to point fs-volume to the correct PVC.
-To do so, the `claimName` field should be set to `pvc`.
-Then, run

 `./ksub run_checkerboard_with_ksub.sh`